 Although we do not have a formal policy with respect to the grant of equity incentive awards to our executive officers, or any formal equity ownership guidelines applicable to them, we believe that equity grants provide our executives with a strong link to our long-term performance, create an ownership culture and help to align the interests of our executives and our stockholders.
-In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incents our executive officers to remain in our employment during the vesting period.
+In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incentivizes our executive officers to remain in our employ during the vesting period.
 Accordingly, our board of directors periodically reviews the equity incentive compensation of our named executive officers and from time to time may grant equity incentive awards to them in the form of stock options or common stock.

 Prior to our initial public offering, we granted stock options with exercise prices that were set at no less than the fair market value of shares of our common stock on the date of grant as determined by contemporaneous valuations and reviewed and approved by our compensation committee or our board of directors.
-Following our initial public offering we grant stock options with exercise prices that are set at least at the last reported sale price of our common stock on The Nasdaq Global Market on the date of grant.
+Following our initial public offering we grant stock options with exercise prices that are set at least at the last reported sale price, for the primary trading session, of our common stock on The Nasdaq Global Market on the date of grant.

-On February 2, 2016, our board of directors granted stock options under our 2014 Stock Incentive Plan, or the 2014 Plan, to those of our current named executive officers, who were providing services to the company at that time.
+On January 31, 2017, our board of directors granted stock options under our 2014 Stock Incentive Plan, or the 2014 Plan, to those of our current named executive officers who were providing services to the company at that time.
 Beginning on the one-month anniversary of the grant date, each of these option awards is scheduled to vest in approximately equal monthly installments through the fourth anniversary of the grant date.
-Each of the option awards has an exercise price of \$5.93 per share, the last reported sale price of our common stock on The Nasdaq Global Market on the date of grant, and a grant date fair value of \$4.14 per share, as determined in accordance with ASC Topic 718.
-The following table sets forth the number of shares of common stock issuable upon exercise of the stock options granted to our named executive officers on February 2, 2016:
+Each of the option awards has an exercise price of \$6.56 per share, the last reported sale price, for the primary trading session, of our common stock on The Nasdaq Global Market on the date of grant, and a grant date fair value of approximately \$5.26 per share, as determined in accordance with ASC Topic 718.
+The following table sets forth the number of shares of common stock subject to the stock options granted to our named executive officers on January 31, 2017:

 Option Award

 Name (#)

 Amarpreet Sawhney, Ph.D.
 235,000

-James Fortune 80,000

-On January 31, 2017, our board of directors granted stock options under the 2014 Plan to those of our current named executive officers who were providing services to the company at that time.
+On January 31, 2018, our board of directors granted stock options under the 2014 Plan, to those of our current named executive officers who were providing services to the company at that time.
 Beginning on the one-month anniversary of the grant date, each of these option awards is scheduled to vest in approximately equal monthly installments through the fourth anniversary of the grant date.
-Each of the option awards has an exercise price of \$6.56 per share, the last reported sale price of our common stock on The Nasdaq Global Market on the date of grant, and a grant date fair value of \$5.26 per share, as determined in accordance with ASC Topic 718.
-The following table sets forth the number of shares of common stock issuable upon exercise of the stock options granted to our named executive officers on January 31, 2017:
+Each of the option awards has an exercise price of \$5.47 per share, the last reported sale price, for the primary trading session, of our common stock on The Nasdaq Global Market on the date of grant, and a grant date fair value of approximately \$4.42 per share, as determined in accordance with ASC Topic 718.
+The following table sets forth the number of shares of common stock subject to the stock options granted to our named executive officers on January 31, 2018:

-Option Award

-Name (#)
+Name Option Award (#)

+Antony Mattessich 360,000

 Amarpreet Sawhney, Ph.D.
-235,000

-James Fortune 90,000
+130.000